ytthuan/LeoSQLServerRServices/EnergyDemandForecasting/R/README.md

+Energy demand forecasting is an important capability for network-related services such as utilities and energy.
+Demand forecasting allows for network optimization and reduction of outages due to peak load.
 This directory contains R (Microsoft ML Server) codes for Energy Demand Forecasting Template with SQL Server ML Services.
 The script main.R can be run from an R IDE, which will go through each step of the model development process of this template.
 The following scripts are included: